-- The power locking system also locks the rear hatch. - key, it will lock within about 20 seconds after it is closed.
-The anti-theft alarm system is activated after the vehicle is locked. - A closed but unlocked rear hatch automatically locks at speeds above about 5 mph (10 km/h).
+- The power locking system also locks the rear hatch. - If the rear hatch of a locked vehicle is unlocked with the

+⇒ button ⇒ fig. 30 A on the remote control vehicle key, it will lock about 20 seconds after it is closed again.
+The anti-theft alarm system is activated after the vehicle is locked - A closed but unlocked rear hatch automatically locks at speeds above about 5 mph (10 km/h).